Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 # Pointers

-Pointers typically refer to virtual addresses
+Pointers typically refer to virtual addresses (either on the stack or the heap)

 c: